-Eye Injections of Bevacizumab to See if Medication Helps to Lower Risk of Scar Tissue Development in the Retina and Repeated Retinal Detachment.
+Eye Injections of Bevacizumab for Lowering Risk of Scar Tissue in the Retina and Repeated Retinal Detachment.

 |Official Title:||A Prospective Pilot Study Evaluating the Effect of Intravitreal Injection of Bevacizumab on Recurrent Retinal Detachment Due to Proliferative Vitreoretinopathy|

 Bevacizumab will be injected into the study eye at end of retinal detachment (rd) surgery and monthly for the following 3 months (total of 4 intravitreal bevacizumab injections)

 Bevacizumab (1.25mg/0.05mL) will be injected into the study eye, at the end of the surgical repair of the retinal detachment and at Month 1, 2 and 3.

 - The Effect of Intravitreal Bevacizumab Injections on Rate of Recurrent Retinal Detachment (Increase or Decrease) [ Time Frame: up to 6 months ]This will be assessed by the frequency (occurences) of retinal detachments in patients that have intravitreal bevacizumab injections versus prior patients that did not have intravitreal bevacizumab injections.

 - The Effect of Intravitreal Bevacizumab Injections on the Development of Epiretinal Membranes (Increase or Decrease) [ Time Frame: 6 months ]To determine if intravitreal bevacizumab injections will increase or decrease the occurences (cases) of epiretinal membranes .